ericlfrey/ericlfrey/README.md

 - 🌱 I’m currently learning AWS.

-- 👨‍💻 All of my projects are available at [my GitHub Page]https://github.com/ericlfrey?tab=repositories)
+- 👨‍💻 All of my projects are available at [my Repo Page](https://github.com/ericlfrey?tab=repositories)

 - ⚡ Fun fact: I've been on HBO!